cardano-scaling/hydra/README.md

-# Hydra Proof of Concept (POC) :construction:
+# :construction: Hydra Proof of Concept (POC) :construction:

 A home to our colorful experiments and prototypes.

 ![GitHub Actions CI](https://github.com/input-output-hk/hydra-poc/actions/workflows/ci.yaml/badge.svg)

-## Disclaimer :warning:
+## :warning: Disclaimer :warning:

 This is prototypical and exploratory work.
 Although we might create a prototype for a `hydra-node` in here, some experiments have not a clear goal or usage in mind.
-We do not provide documentation or support for the artifacts created here by purpose as we also intend to throw away / discontinue use when we start work on a real product.
+We do not provide documentation or support for the artifacts created here by purpose as we also intend to throw away / discontinue use when we start work on an actual product.
 This also implies that the code quality seen around here is not representing our best practices and you will find many code smells and dirty hacks.